traian-d/2048_rl/README.md

 # 2048_rl
-A RL solution to playing the 2048 game,
+A RL solution to playing the 2048 game.